RefatRingky/manufacture-client/README.md

 [GO TO LIVE WEBSITE](https://assignmennt-twelve.web.app/).

 ## Some of my project features
-* You can see item in item page.
+* You can see different product in product page.
-* You can manage your item.
+* You can manage your product.
-* You can edit your item.
+* You can get a purchase page and order from this.
-* You can delete your item.
+* For order anything you must follow the stock and minimum order quantity.
-* You can create your account.
+* You can see a dashboad.
-* You can add your own products.
+* You can see a admin panel.
-* You can see your added products.
+* You can see my profile,my order,make admin etc.

 ### Project Description
-* This is a cars diller website.
-You can buy or sell Dress. you can login with facebook, Google or email password.
-Can you can see all inventory.
-You can manage your inventory , like edit delete etc.
+* This is a manufactureing website.
+You can collect manufacturing thing. you can login with facebook, Google or email password.
+Can you can see all product.
+You can manage your product , like edit delete etc.

 #### What technology I have used for building this website.
 * React.js